NEW 6 Week Session Starting 1/9/23 thru 2/15/23

 Nothing pushes you like a workout partner—and in the case of swimming, a lane partner or two.
 In many cases, you are sharing lanes at Masters workouts, often with swimmers who are similar in ability to you.
 Keeping up with their pace—and making sure you don’t get lapped—is enough of a motivator to keep your intensity level high during the hour workout.
 A little competition goes a long way.

-Registration (open to members and non-members) can be completed by calling the WAC; Windsor Athletic Club located at 99 Clarksville Rd West Windsor, NJ 08550 at 609.356.5001 or for further inquiries please reach a fin out:
+Registration (open to members and non-members) can be completed in the online dt+n store.
+Preregistration required.
+For further inquiries please reach a fin out:

 email@example.com.
 Please check out the link below for a preview of a session.